The Must-Dos in Auckland!

 5. Enjoy Some of New Zealand’s Best Nightlife

 If you’re looking to party in New Zealand then, as the largest city in New Zealand, Auckland has to be the place to do it!
-You are super spoiled for choice with bars and clubs throughout the city centre and suburbs.
+You are spoiled for choice with bars and clubs throughout the city centre and suburbs.
 Mingle with the locals in bars or join a backpacker bar crawl to meet heaps of internationals starting/finishing their trips in New Zealand.
-Find out more in Guide to Auckland Nightlife.
+Find out more in the Guide to Auckland Nightlife.

 6. Go Up the Highest Building in the Southern Hemisphere

 The Sky Tower is the highest building in the Southern Hemisphere at 220m (722ft) high standing proudly in the city centre of Auckland.
 You can’t miss it!
-It’s also pretty enticing to go up the Sky Tower, whether it’s to check out the views from the observation deck or have a lavish meal high above the city in the cafe.
+It’s also pretty enticing to go up the Sky Tower, whether it’s to check out the views from the Observation Deck or have a lavish meal high above the city in the cafe.
 Check out tickets to the observation deck on Viator and Tripadvisor.
 For those more adventurous, why not do the “SkyWalk“, walking around a narrow pathway with no barriers, just obstructive views of the city 192m (630ft) below you?
 Find out more on Viator and Tripadvisor.
 Alternatively, do the “SkyJump” which we can only describe as the world’s most extreme zipline!
 Again, more details on the SkyJump can be found on Viator and Tripadvisor.

-Location: 72 Victoria Street West, Auckland Central
+Location: 72 Victoria Street West, Auckland Central.

 7. Take a Road Trip to the Waitakere Ranges

 Yes, there’s more to explore in the Auckland region!
 A popular city escape is to the Waitakere Ranges to get a dose of New Zealand wilderness.
-Take the walking tracks among the forest with waterfall after waterfall.
-Or check out the black sand beaches backed with rugged coastal cliff scenery.
+Take the walking tracks among the forest with waterfall after waterfall or check out the black sand beaches backed with rugged coastal cliff scenery.
 The beaches of the Waitakere Ranges are also the most-loved surf spots in Auckland.
 Find out about all the awesome stuff to do here in our Waitakere Ranges Guide.

-8. Sample Some of the Local Cuisine
+9. Sample Some of the Local Cuisine

-9. Sip Wine on Waiheke Island
+11. Sip Wine on Waiheke Island

 For the perfect mix of city life and island life, head to Waiheke Island!
 Just a 40-minute ferry ride from downtown Auckland, Waiheke Island is most famous for its wine production.
 Check out around 20 vineyards and cellar doors where you can sip wine, eat amazing food and gaze over the island.
-There’s also a lot more to do on the island, especially for beach bums, but you can learn more about all that in 9 Glorious Things to Do on Waiheke Island.
+There’s also a lot more to do on the island, especially for beach bums but you can learn more about all that in the 9 Glorious Things to Do on Waiheke Island.

 Location: Ferries depart from the Ferry Building on Quay Street, Auckland Central.

-10. Culture Yourself at the Auckland Art Gallery
+16. Culture Yourself at the Auckland Art Gallery

-Location: Wellesley Street East, Auckland Central
+Location: Wellesley Street East, Auckland Central.